In Love with Jetts

-In Love With Jetts is the second album by American band Antioch Arrow, first issued as a 12" record in 1994 through Gravity Records.
-The album is noted for its spastic sound, a change in pace compared to the band's previous release The Lady Is A Cat.
+In Love with Jetts is the second album by American band Antioch Arrow, first issued as a 12" record in 1994 through Gravity Records.
+The album has a spastic sound, a change in pace compared to the band's previous release The Lady Is a Cat.
 It is the first recording by the group to feature guitarists Andy Ward and Jeff Winterberg.
 Ward, as described by vocalist Aaron Montaigne, brought an "avant-garde" guitar playing style to the group's sound.

-The album was repressed on vinyl in 1997 with alternative artwork, and is still in print and purchasable through Gravity Records.
-The album, in its entirety, was also released on the 1997 self-titled compilation album that features the same artwork as the 12" repress.
-This CD is too in print and available for purchase by Gravity Records.
+The album was repressed on vinyl in 1997 with alternative artwork.
+The album, in its entirety, was included on the 1997 self-titled compilation album that features the same artwork as the 12" repress.